Nikolas321654/Hooli_library/README.md

-# Hooli library
+# Hooli Music

-**Hooli library** is a university project that demonstrates the principles of clean architecture, design patterns, using **ASP.NET Core**, **Entity Framework** , and **PostgreSQL**.
+**Hooli Music** is a university project that demonstrates the principles of clean architecture, design patterns, using **ASP.NET Core**, **Entity Framework** , and **PostgreSQL**.
 This service provides a comprehensive API for building personalized music libraries and managing associated metadata.

 ## 🎯 Project Overview